Real-time journeys tile reference

 The attribute branch lets you branch the journey based on various attributes including:

-- Customer's attributes: You can branch the journey based on the customer's attributes like address or age.
-The journey's audience defines which attributes will be shown.
-For example, if the journey is for Contacts, only attributes for Contacts will be shown.
+• Customer's attributes: Branch the journey based on the customer's attributes like address or age.
+The journey's audience defines which attributes are shown.
+For example, if the journey is for Contacts, only attributes for Contacts are shown.

-- Customer's segment membership: You can branch the journey based on whether the customer is part of a segment.
-The journey's audience defines which segments will be shown.
-For example, only Contacts-based segments will be shown for journeys that are meant for Contacts.
+• Customer's segment membership: Branch the journey based on whether the customer is part of a segment.
+The journey's audience defines which segments are shown.
+For example, only Contacts-based segments are shown for journeys meant for Contacts.

-- Attributes in triggers: You can branch the journey based on attribute values in triggers.
+• Attributes in triggers: Branch the journey based on attribute values in triggers.
 For attribute values to be shown, the trigger must have previously occurred in the journey.
-Thus, you can only check the attribute values for a trigger that starts a trigger-based journey, or triggers being used in an if/then branch.
+Thus, you can only check the attribute values for a trigger that starts a trigger-based journey or triggers used in an if/then branch.

 The attribute branch checks for attribute values the moment a customer enters this step.
-For example, when a customer enters the attribute branch step, the segment membership condition will check whether the customer is part of the specified segment at that instant.
+For example, when a customer enters the attribute branch step, the segment membership condition checks whether the customer is part of the specified segment at that instant.

 Audience split

-The audience split tile allows you to divide your audience to give a unique set of experiences to random sets of the audience.
+The audience split tile lets you divide your audience to give a unique set of experiences to random sets of the audience.
 You can split by percentage or split by number.
 Learn more: Preview: Split your audience into groups

 Activate a custom trigger

-Triggering a custom event allows you to use activate a custom event at any point in the customer journey.
-Additional journeys or Power Automate flows connected to the custom event will be triggered immediately when a customer reaches the tile.
+Triggering a custom event lets you activate a custom event at any point in the customer journey.
+Additional journeys or Power Automate flows connected to the custom event are triggered when a customer reaches the tile.
 This includes custom triggers used in exit criteria, goals, and if/then branches for journeys.

 When using a custom trigger, you can choose which data to send as part of the trigger.
 You can choose customer profile data (for instance, attributes of the target audience such as contacts, leads, etc.) and data from other triggers used in the journey (for instance, attributes of the trigger that starts the journey).